nigelarmstrong/ce-demo-lms/README.md

 cd ~/ce-demo-lms/deploy
 . ./start_deployment.sh sql.pass sup.pass 001153-165B33-99FB93 my-sql-instance
 ```
-* Wait a couple minutes for the load balancer to come online
+* Wait a couple minutes for the load balancer to come online.
+Overall, it'll take 10+ minutes for the entire solution to be demoable.
 * Open browser pointed at load balancer IP and validate app is running

 # Demo instructions